tpascarella/sr50/docs/equipment/emergency-funds.md

 :::info

-VTSAX from Vanguard is the best Stock index fund.
+- [VTSAX](https://investor.vanguard.com/mutual-funds/profile/vtsax) from Vanguard is the best stock index fund.

-VBTLX from Vanguard is the best Bond index fund.
+- [VBTLX](https://investor.vanguard.com/mutual-funds/profile/VBTLX) from Vanguard is the best bond index fund.

 :::

+You will need a minimum investment of $3000 to invest in these funds.

-### (LOW/NO VOLATILITY) Savings Accounts / Money Market Accounts / Stablecoins
+### (LOW/ZERO VOLATILITY) Savings Accounts / Money Market Accounts / Stablecoins

+These options do not provide much (if any) return, so as your financial picture improves you should migrate this capital into higher yield assets.

 You'll likely have to start with one of these options if you have fewer resources and less money.

-While you hold your money in these assets, you are being taxed by inflation, and therefore should migrate your capital over time into higher leverage assets as your borrowing power increases.

-## How Much to Keep In These Accounts
+## How Much to Keep In Savings

-Opinions vary, but generally people recommend a minimum of 3-6 months of expenses, but some say as much as a full year.
+Opinions vary, but in general, people recommend keeping 3-6 months of expenses available, but some say as much as one year.

-:::tip The Best Emergency Fund Amount
+:::tip There is no "best" emergency fund balance

-The best emergency fund amount is whatever will make you sleep best at night.
+The best emergency fund balance is whatever will help you sleep best at night.

 If that's 3 months, it's 3 months.
 If you need 12, you need 12.
 It's entirely up to you.

 :::

-### A Good Starter Template
+### A Good Starting Template

-I recommend keeping $10,000 in savings for every adult you are responsible for, and $5,000 for every child you are responsible (at first). (you can include all of your pets as one child in this example)
+I recommend keeping $10,000 in savings for every adult you are responsible for, and $5,000 for every child you are responsible. (you can include all of your pets as one child in this example)

 So for a set of parents with 3 children that are dependent on them, a $25,000 emergency fund is a reasonable starting point.
-You will adjust this as you learn more but this is a nice and easy rule of thumb.
+You will adjust this number as you learn your situation better, but this is a nice and easy rule of thumb.

-### Migrate This Capital Into Higher Leverage Assets Over Time
+## Migrate This Into Higher Yielding Assets Over Time

-The term "Emergency Fund" simply refers to the amount of cash you can get your hands on rapidly & without penalty.
-However you are not making any return on this capital, and as your financial position improves you should migrate this capital into higher leverage assets as time goes on.
+As time passes, your purchasing power with your dollars decreases due to inflation, which means that as time goes on and your purchasing and borrowing power increases, you should begin migrating this capital into higher yield assets.

 [Our emergency fund is exactly $0.00](https://earlyretirementnow.com/2016/05/05/emergency-fund/) is a great article that explains the opportunity cost of keeping significant capital in low/no yield assets.